ArminJo/Arduino-FrequencyDetector/README.md

 - Now accept dropout values in milliseconds.
 - New functions `printLegendForArduinoPlotter()` and `printDataForArduinoPlotter()`.

-# Travis CI
+# CI
-The FrequencyDetector library examples are tested on Travis CI for the following boards:
+Since Travis CI is unreliable and slow, the library examples are now tested with GitHub Actions for the following boards:

-- Arduino Uno
+- arduino:avr:uno
-- Digispark (using ATTiny85 @1MHz)
+- digistump:avr:digispark-tiny1
-- Generic ATTiny85 @1MHz
+- ATTinyCore:avr:attinyx5:chip=85,clock=1internal

 #### If you find this library useful, please give it a star.